lemocla/Codzilla/documentation/userstoriestesting.md

  *****
 - ## **As a returning user, I want to be able to delete my profile so that my personal information is removed from the website**
 	- When I am on my profile page and I scroll down the page,
-	- A button delete is displayed and I hover the button its appearance changes
+	- A button "delete" is displayed and when I hover over the button its appearance changes
-	- When I click on delete, a modal window will open asking me to confirm if want to delete my profile,
+	- When I click on "delete", a modal window will open asking me to confirm if want to delete my profile,
-	- When I click on submit, my profile is delete and I am redirected to the sign up page.
+	- When I click on "submit", my profile is deleted and I am redirected to the sign up page.
 	- **Results**: Pass

 	 ![delete profile](screenshots/delet_profile.png)